 What is a Non-Decimal Number?

-All the natural numbers without any fractional part are non-decimal numbers.
+All integers without any fractional part are non-decimal numbers.
 For representing these we do not use a decimal point.
-Also, there is no tenth place or hundredth place in these numbers.
+Also, there is no tenths place or hundredths place in these numbers.
 For example, 34, 5637, 8765 etc.

 How to Read Decimals?

 Read the whole number part followed by "and", then read the fractional part in the same way as we read whole numbers but followed by the place value of the last digit.
-The decimal number is always read as individual digits.
-As an example, we would read a decimal number of 145.367 as one hundred and forty-five point three six seven.
+For example, 12.87 is "twelve and eighty-seven hundredth".

 Are Decimals Integers?

-Every Integer can be represented in the form of Decimals, for example, 12.00.
+Every integer can be represented in the form of decimals.
+For example, 12 is an integer that can be represented as 12.00.
 But decimals are not integers as integers are not in the form of p/q.
 By default, an integer can be considered as a decimal.
-For performing arithmetic operations involving integers and decimals, the integers are to be converted as fractions.
-For the addition of 4 to 3.36, we convert the 4 as 4.00.
+For performing arithmetic operations involving integers and decimals, the integers are to be converted as decimals.
+For the addition of 4 to 3.36, we convert 4 to 4.00.

 Why do We Use Decimals?

 Decimals are used to make our calculations easy.
 We use them to quickly compare fractions without doing many calculations.
-For example, comparing (675/63) with (463/77) can be very time-consuming, instead, we write them as decimals 10.71 to 6.01 and compare easily and determine which one is greater than the other.
+For example, comparing (675/63) with (463/77) can be very time-consuming.
+Instead, we write them as decimals 10.71 and 6.01 and compare easily and determine which one is greater than the other.
 We also use them to shorten the complicated fractional equations.
-We use decimals every day while dealing with money, weight, length, etc. Decimal numbers are also used in situations where more precision is required which whole numbers cannot provide.
+We use decimals every day while dealing with money, weight, length, etc. Decimal numbers are also used in situations where more precision is required which whole numbers or fractions cannot provide.

 How to Round Decimals?

 To round a decimal number look at the next digit to the right side of the place up to which we want to round off.
-If the digit is less than 5, round down to the previous number and if the digit is 5 or more than 5, round up to the next higher number.
-The decimal 3.284 can be rounded to 3.28, and the decimal of 4.68 is rounder
+If the digit is less than 5, round down and if the digit is 5 or more than 5, round up the digit at its left.
+For example, the decimal 3.284 can be rounded to the nearest hundredths as 3.28.

 What are Repeating and Non-Repeating Decimals?